 Usually, people think that the only way to make a nice amount of money in crypto is to buy them in the lower price and sell them when the price rises.
 However, there are hundreds of other smart ways to earn money in the crypto space.
-Passive income paying cryptocurrencies are becoming a dominant, emerging trend because they offer a hint of sustainability and real value.
+Proof of stake cryptocurrencies that pay good staking rewards are becoming a dominant, emerging trend because they offer a hint of sustainability and real value.

 Different Ways of Earning Passive Income in the Crypto Space